-How to Ferment Lemons in 9 Easy Steps (Plus Variations!)
+How to Ferment Lemons in 9 Easy Steps (Plus Two Different Recipes: Mediterranean & Garlic Pepper)

-NOTE: There are affiliate links scattered throughout this article.
-If you click through and make a purchase of any kind at all, I will receive a very small commission.
-Even though it's small, it really helps support Healing Harvest Homestead, and I appreciate you for helping!
-Heidi
+FTC Disclosure: There are affiliate links scattered throughout this article.
+If you click through and make any kind of purchase, I may earn a very small commission at no extra cost to you.

 Step 1) Slice your lemons about 1/4 inch thick or so.